mesosphere/marathon-autoscale/README.md

 The create_service_account.sh script takes two parameters:

-Service Account Name - the name of the service account you want to create Namespace Path - the path to launch this service under marathon management.  e.g. / or /dev
+    Service-Account-Name #the name of the service account you want to create Namespace-Path #the path to launch this service under marathon management.  e.g. / or /dev

 ####    $ ./create-service-account.sh [service-account-name] [namespace-path]